Make the dig command more efficient with scripts!

 "You used to type commands one by one" - checking multiple settings with the dig command.
 With a little ingenuity, separating the txt file and scripts, you can prevent human errors such as missing checks when executing them manually, and save a lot of time!

-This time we have introduced an example of checking multiple settings for one domain, but in practice there may be situations where you want to check all 10 domains you manage.
+This time, we introduced an example of checking multiple settings for a single domain, but in practice, there may be situations where you want to check all 10 domains you manage.

-In that case, you can prepare an additional domain list (domains.txt) and run the script in a double loop.
+In that case, you can handle it by preparing a domain list (domains.txt) and creating a nested loop in the script.

-I hope to provide a more detailed introduction at a later date!
+I hope to provide a more detailed introduction on another occasion!

-I hope this article was helpful to you.
+I hope this article has been helpful to you.

 Thank you for reading to the end.